sakurabird/Campanula/README.md

 ### Static Assets

-First, in Next.js, there's a rule for using static assets that they should be placed in a directory named `public` directly under the root directory.
+First, in Next.js, there's a rule for using static assets that they should be placed in a directory named `public` directly under the root directory.<br>
-For more details, please check the official website below:
+For more details, please check the official website below:<br>
 [Optimizing: Static Assets | Next.js](https://nextjs.org/docs/pages/building-your-application/optimizing/static-assets)

-`Campanula` has the directories `blog` and `stock` in the `public/images` directory.
+`Campanula` has the directories `blog` and `stock` in the `public/images` directory.<br>
-These directories are used to store images for blog posts and other pages like the home and about pages.
+These directories are used to store images for blog posts and other pages like the home and about pages.<br>
 You are free to create subdirectories or change directory names, but you must also update the paths in the front matter and `siteMetadata.js` to reflect the changes for the images.

 ## Creating Blog Posts